 Right next to the Explanada Promenade, a small charming square can be found – Plaza de Gabriel Miró.
 It is shaded by leafy ficus trees and is a tribute to the renowned author of Alicante, Gabriel Miró hence its name.

-Other Things to do in Alicante, Spain
+Other things to do in Alicante, Spain

 Archaeological Museum of Alicante

-The Archeological Museum will take you on a journey through thousands of years of history of Alicante and the whole region.
+The Archeological Museum will take you on a journey through thousands of years of the history of Alicante and the whole region.
 Its permanent exhibition covers prehistory and the Middle Ages.
 This medium-sized museum is located in a very beautiful building that used to be a hospital.
-Entrance cost 5€, although on Sundays and bank holidays €3 (May 2023).
-For current prices and opening hours visit marqalicante.com website.
+Entrance is paid.
+For current prices and opening hours, visit the marqalicante.com website.

 MACA Contemporary Art Museum of Alicante